 DSAC, as contracted by the Ministry of Health, offers a free* training programme on the Recognition and Response to Partner Abuse, which is useful for General Practice team members, Sexual Health Clinic staff and some Obstetricians and Gynaecology professionals plus other health groups not covered by a different contract.

-The training is delivered by one of six DSAC trainers (GPs) who are based throughout New Zealand.
+The training is delivered by one of five DSAC trainers (GPs) who are based throughout New Zealand.
 The session(s) includes background information, video clips, information about local community resource agencies and case discussion, all of which go towards enabling the health practitioner to gain confidence and skills in this important area of their work.
 Practical ways of asking the hard questions and equally practical responses to assisting those who experience violence in the home will be presented.

 The sessions have been held around the country since April 2002 to over 5000 attendees and have received excellent feedback as to their usefulness.